bakozetra/birthday-app/readme.md

 ### 5) Would you like a new explanation about a specific topic?

-I woould like if you can explain more about the Promise.
+I would like if you can explain more about the Promise.

 ## 6) Any other comments?
 Everyting is Ok.